By Victor Martins, FootballPredictions.NET, 10:00 26/02/2020

 Bet365 supports a number of local or native currencies including Hungarian Forint (HUF), Indian Rupees (INR) and Swiss Francs (CHF).
 I've added a bigger list in the FAQ section below and it's pretty extensive.
 There could be restrictions as to your country of residence as to whether restrictions apply or not.
 It's worth checking the full terms and conditions on the Bet365 site.

-This article about Bet365 and alternative links has been based on the personal experience and opinions of the author.
+This article about Bet365 links has been based on the personal experience and opinions of the author.

-You are welcome to try other alternative approaches in attempting to access the site, and it's refreshing to know that you can steer clear of any sophisticated or technically challenging methods.
+You are welcome to try different approaches in attempting to access the site, and it's refreshing to know that you can steer clear of any sophisticated or technically challenging methods.

 Some might consider using specially encrypted browsing tools such as Freenet, Tor or Freepto to access it but, in reality, these are not needed.
 This point here is more to do with simply getting access, rather than belt-and-braces privacy.
 After all, there is no need to hide your IP address.